-The operational data were standardized using generalized linear models in Microsoft R Open 3.3.2 (R Core Team 2016).
-Data were prepared by selecting operational data for vessels that had made at least 100 sets, for years in which there had been at least 100 sets, and for 5° cells in which there had been at least 200 sets.
+The operational data were standardized using Generalized Linear Models (GLM) in Microsoft R Open 3.3.2 (R Core Team 2016).
+Data were prepared by selecting operational data for vessels that had made at least 100 sets, for years in which there had been at least 100 sets, and for $5^{\circ}$ cells in which there had been at least 200 sets.